 So we learned that how you mow and water the lawn is as important as what kind of fertilizer you use.
 And adding the wrong nutrients could be worse than adding no fertilizer at all.
 It is a science, not an experiment.
 When you put it all together it works.

-But they can't figure out how we are doing what we do anyway!
 We are learning, we're growing, we're giving the best possible service to each person we work for.
+Now our services include EcoSystems where we help property owners reduce their need for irrigation and fertilization.
 Personally I am having the time of my life.
 I look forward to meeting you and seeing how we can serve you in this organic experience we call life.